John May (shipwright)

 The "Oostelijke Eilanden" in Amsterdam on a map by Gerrit de Broen, dated ~1782.

-John May Sr or Jan Maij (1694 – 1779) was an English shipwright from Chatham who served from 1758-1779 as Master Shipbuilder of the Amsterdam Admiralty.
+John May Sr or Jan Maij (1694–1779) was an English shipwright from Chatham who served from 1758 to 1779 as Master Shipbuilder of the Amsterdam Admiralty.

 Career

 John May was hired in 1728 by the Amsterdam Admiralty.
 In 1727 this Admiralty, the largest of the five Dutch Admiralties, had hired Charles Bentham and Thomas Davis to work for them in improving ship design.
 John May served as the assistant to Charles Bentam for three decades.
 May taught the art of shipbuilding, and after the death of Bentam in 1758, he was appointed Master Shipbuilder and would serve in the position for 21 years.
 In 1761, May was accused of belonging to a camarilla with Count of Gronsveld which managed the Admiralty.